Alaric1001/Myls/README.md

 # Myls
-My version of the famous 'ls' command.
+My version of the famous 'ls' command (MacOsx reimplementation).
-WIP version, you should not clone or fork it before this message disapear.
+Currently, options -laRtrf are implemented.